LLMs and the New York Bar

 6. English translation

 These supporting documents must consist of originals or copies certified directly from the issuing institution.
 Therefore, you must obtain these documents from the law schools where you studied as well as from the relevant bar offices abroad that may have admitted you to the practice of law.
-Requests will only be reviewed after all supporting documentation is received and will take 10-12 weeks.
+Requests will only be reviewed after all supporting documentation is received and will generally take 10-12 weeks.
 Decisions will be sent by email.

 In addition to taking the Bar Exam, before you can be sworn into the New York state bar you also have to take and pass the professional responsibility test, known as the Multistate Professional Responsibility Exam (MPRE).
 You are NOT required to take the MPRE prior to sitting for the New York bar exam.
 The MPRE is a test consisting of 60 multiple choice questions that tests your knowledge and understanding of the ethical standards of the legal profession.
 The passing score for New York is 85.
 The test is offered three times per year, in March, August and November.
 Many students choose to take the exam in March.
-Information about the exam and registration deadlines is available at www.ncbex.org by clicking the link to the MPRE.
+Information about the exam and registration deadlines is available on the National Conference of Bar Examiners website.

 Step 6: Sign up for a Bar Review Course

 Most students who sit for the bar take a review course in the summer prior to the exam.
 Because the bar examination is very rigorous, LL.M. students are strongly encouraged to enroll in a review course to help them prepare.
-A list of review courses is available at http://stu.findlaw.com/thebar/barreview.html.
-BAR/BRI (www.barbri.com) and Themis Bar Review (www.themisbar.com) are popular courses at YLS.
+A list of review courses is available on the FindLaw for Legal Professionals website.
+BAR/BRI and Themis Bar Review are popular courses at YLS.
 Some programs offer review courses specifically for foreign attorneys.
 Although these services are expensive, some employers (typically larger law firms) will pay for their recruits to take a bar review course.
 These review programs can also assist you in preparing for the MPRE exam.